ddewaele/nestjs-testing/README.md

 ## Querying the REST API

+Our Nest APP contains basic CRUD functionality to interact with our Movie resource.

 You can use `restish` to interact with the API (or cURL if you like it a bit more verbose)